-In 2020, Jess completed her PhD at Deakin University supervised by A/Prof. Emily Nicholson and Dr. Lucie Bland.
+Jess completed her PhD at Deakin University in 2020.
 Her thesis explored how change in ecosystems is measured from local-scale ecosystem studies through to global-level biodiversity monitoring.
 She developed biodiversity indicators to improve our understanding of the status of ecosystems and to support ecosystem conservation and management worldwide.
-These ecosystem indicators capture changes in risk to ecosystems and the spatial distribution and health of ecosystems and are being considered as global policy indicators for the post-2020 Global Biodiversity Framework.
+These indicators are currently a top contender as global policy indicators for the post-2020 global biodiversity framework.

-For my publications and further information see http://jessrowlandresearch.wordpress.com.
+For her publications and further information see http://jessrowlandresearch.wordpress.com.

 Main research themes